kamnivas/Countdown-to-18/README.md

-I am younger than 18, and this is for my personal use.
-It counts the days I have left until I turn 18.
+This tool is for counting the days left until I turn 18.
-This is no use for you, so please don't even bother.
-I am not planning to make this available for universal use.
+\nThe birthday is hard-coded, so you have no use for it (unless we share the same birthday).
+\nNow I kindly ask...please leave...this is probably useless for you.